yhay81/circleci-meetup/README.md

 ### 2.Play with .circleci/comment_from_local.js

 - You can send comment to GitHub Issues with command `node .cicleci/comment_from_local.js`
-- But before that you need to change some variables in `.cicleci/comment_from_local.js` for fitting your forked repository.
+- But before that you need to change some variables in `.cicleci/comment_from_local.js` for fitting it to your forked repository.
   - `AUTH`: Add your _Personal access tokens_ into `AUTH` to add permission to comment.
     You can get it from https://github.com/settings/tokens.
-    And make sure checking _public_repo Access public repositories_.
+    And make sure checking _public_repo (Access public repositories)_.
   - `USERNAME`: Change it into your username.
   - `ISSUE_NUMBER`: Add issue number you want to add comment.
 At first, your forked repo has no issues, so you need to make a issue from repo on GitHub web page.